manya16400/Task-3-NLP/README.md

 ### Classifier :

 #### Approach:
- 1. The text features are cleaned by removing bad symbols and stopwords using nltk.
+ 1. The text features are cleaned using various NLP techniques like removing bad symbols, stopwords using nltk etc.
  2. Considered two types of features as input- <br/>
     a) Decription
     b) Product_name, description, brand, product_specifications